 You must also make sure your service works with common assistive technologies.

-- where possible, doing some testing with assistive technology yourself (you can ask to use the GDS empathy lab to help your team learn about assistive technology)
+- where possible, doing some testing with assistive technology yourself

 - finding user research participants who use assistive technology